bfanselow/DataScience/README.md

 Venn Diagram Source: [Drew Conway](http://drewconway.com/zia/2013/3/26/the-data-science-venn-diagram)

 ---

+## Machine Learning Projects
+Each Machine-Learning project in the **ML_PROJECTS** folder has its own README file with discussion of the relevant ML topics (background, algorithms, etc.) for that project.
+ * **SHAM (Spam/Ham Analysis Engine)**: Simple Text-Classification using Naive-Bayes and SVM models to detect Spam.
+ * **FakeNewsDetection**: Simplistic fake-news detector using PassiveAggressiveClassifier linear-regression model.

+---
+Below is a dicussion of ML Mathematics and the (Python) tools common to all of those projects.

+---
 ## Machine Learning Mathematics
 A **"vector"** is a list of one or more ordinary numbers.
 It can be thought of as a coordinate in an N-dimesional space.
 Mathematically this (Euclidean vector) represents line from the "origin" of that space to that coordinate where the origin is the zero-point of all dimensions.